xz-cs/Voc_Tester/README.md

 # Pay attention:
 The ":" is an English punctuation!
 "source.text" should be in pure text mode, and you should not modify its name.

+When you have set the words, just compile and run the "main.py" file with a python3 compiler!

+There are two modes.
+Some special rules will be clarified in the program.

+# Vocabulary Tester 1.0
+# Created By Zhang Xun at Jan 16 2020 with IDLE
+# © 2020 Zhang Xun.
+All Rights Reserved.